What is Temperature? Temperature Definition

 - Kinetic energy is a measure of the activity of the atoms which make up the molecules of any material.
 Therefore, the temperature is a measure of the kinetic energy of the material under measurement.

-Units of Temperature: Temperature Scales: Temperature measurement units
+Units of Temperature: Temperature Scales: Temperature Measurement Units

 - Degree Celsius/ Centigrade Scale (C): A temperature scale defined by 0 Deg C at the ice point and 100 Deg C at the boiling point of water at sea level.
 This scale is commonly used in scientific and industrial applications.

 - Fahrenheit Scale (F): A temperature scale defined by 32 Deg F at the ice point and 212 Deg F at the boiling point of water at sea level.
 This scale is commonly used in the United States and other countries that still rely on the Imperial system of measurement.

 - Rankine Scale (R): An absolute temperature scale based upon the Fahrenheit scale with 180 Deg between the ice point and boiling point of water.
 0 Deg F=459.67 Deg R.